Tony Ferrer: Career

 Ferrer had special participation as Tony Falcon in the remake of Agent X44 (2007), an action-comedy, played by Vhong Navarro.

 He appeared in more than 155 films, including the 21-film series Agent X-44.

 Personal life

 Ferrer was the younger brother of Espiridion Laxa, producer of Tagalog Ilang-Ilang Pictures and EDL Productions.

 He was paired with Mutya ng Pilipinas Alice Crisostomo in The Golden Child (1971), and subsequently married her a year later.
-They have two kids, actress Mutya Crisostomo and Falcon.
-He has a daughter with actress Imelda Ilanan, Maricel Laxa.
-He also has a son, Mark by Pinky Poblete.
-Ferrer lived with a non-showbiz partner.
+They had two kids, actress Mutya Crisostomo and Falcon.
+He had a daughter with actress Imelda Ilanan, Maricel Laxa.
+He also had a son, Mark by Pinky Poblete.
+Ferrer lived with his sister and brothers in Pasig in his last years.
+He had a non-showbiz partner.

 His grandson, Donny Pangilinan, is also an actor.

 Death

 Ferrer died on 23 January 2021 at home in Pasig, at the age of 86 due to heart illness and diabetic complications.